entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 updating any of the additional files.
 (The build tools marked with * are not needed for this)

-Standalone Py2Exe Builds (Windows)

-While we provide the option to build with py2exe, it is recommended to build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi and needs VC++14 on the target computer to run.

-If you wish to build it anyway, install Python (if it is not already installed) and you can run the following commands:

-    py devscripts/install_deps.py --include py2exe
-    py devscripts/make_lazy_extractors.py
-    py -m bundle.py2exe

 Related scripts

 -   devscripts/install_deps.py - Install dependencies for yt-dlp.
 -   devscripts/update-version.py - Update the version number based on
-    current date.
+    the current date.
 -   devscripts/set-variant.py - Set the build variant of the executable.
 -   devscripts/make_changelog.py - Create a markdown changelog using
     short commit messages and update CONTRIBUTORS file.
 -   devscripts/make_lazy_extractors.py - Create lazy extractors.
 Running
     this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable
-    YTDLP_NO_LAZY_EXTRACTORS=1 if you wish to forcefully disable lazy extractor loading.
+    YTDLP_NO_LAZY_EXTRACTORS to something nonempty to forcefully disable lazy extractor loading.

 Note: See their --help for more info.